Ankur-singh/colab_everything/README.md

 ColabCustom(cmd)
 ```

-    Streamlit app can be accessed on: https://27b3dd7d3f04.ngrok.io

 ```python
 ## Using non-default port
 from colab_everything import ColabCustom cmd = 'python -m http.server 10000'
 ColabCustom(cmd, port=10000)
 ```

-    Streamlit app can be accessed on: https://27b3dd7d3f04.ngrok.io

 I am actively looking for feedbacks and contributions.
 Feel free to contact me at *as.ankursingh3.1@gmail.com*.